Adeesha12/SOLID/README.md

 	def status(self):
 		print("USA is a developed country.")

-def func(obj):    #// this is a example for duck typing in polymorsim
+def func(obj):    #// this is a example for duck typing in polymorphism
 	obj.capital()
 	obj.language()
 	obj.status()